Flights to New Zealand

 Flights from Australia to New Zealand

-You can fly non-stop from 9 airports in Australia, and arrive at 6 different destinations in New Zealand.
-In total there are 27 direct routes from Australia, operated by 8 different airlines — including 2 low-cost carriers (Jetstar and Virgin Australia).
+From Australia you can fly non-stop from 10 airports, and arrive at 6 different destinations in New Zealand.
+In total there are 28 direct routes from Australia, operated by 9 different airlines — including 2 low-cost carriers (Jetstar and Virgin Australia).

 Australia to New Zealand with a stopover